sdussaut/SVG.sugar/README.md

 - Download the source code and uncompress it.
 - Rename the folder to `SVG.sugar` and put it in `HomeFolder/Library/Application Support/Espresso/Sugars/`.
 - Enjoy!

+### SVG Snippets
+I wrote a few snippets to help with scary SVG stuff: `<!DOCTYPE>` declaration and `CDATA` sections.
+I also provide a basic SVG template to get you started.

+All snippets are available in the toolbar and in the Actions menu (under the SVG category).
+They also come with a handy text trigger (activated with the tab key).
+Here is the list:

+- Insert SVG 1.0 Doctype: `svgdoc10`
+- Insert SVG 1.1 Basic Doctype: `svgdocbasic`
+- Insert SVG 1.1 Full Doctype: `svgdoc11`
+- Insert SVG 1.1 Tiny Doctype: `svgdoctiny`
+- Insert `CDATA` section: `cdata`
+- Invoking new basic SVG template: `newsvgdoc`